joereddington/joereddington.github.io/diary/index.md

 ## 19/02/21 14:10 to 14:59, Working on the new watson
 I've discovered the annoying fact that this WON'T work on public because I didn't set up the history problems

+## 20/02/21 16:14 to 16:26, Working on vim command history

+## 21/02/21 06:38 to 07:12, I'm working on the vim command history
+Commands of interest:
+21/02/21 06:48, python3 command_list.py "## 21/02/21 06:37 to 07:32,  Worki"
+21/02/21 06:51, vim command_list.py

+Actions:
+* I've updated the local vim to match master and added a missing plugin
+* I've added the ability to be called from the command line to python
+* I've run HISTTIMEFORMAT="%d/%m/%y %T " and that appeared to have had an effect on the laptop.
+* I've found out that history doesn't include repeated commands
+* I used  r !python3 git/watson/command_list.py "## 21/02/21 06:37 to 07:32,  Worki" which worked from the command line.
+* I've found out that the ": is the expression register
+* I've written the lnc command which inserts the commands relabily, but it's using hardcoded data (and currently whipes the clipboard.

+## 21/02/21 07:12 to 07:21, Updating this file
+* Rewrote the notes
+* Added the register use to lnc
+* Commiting

 ## 22/02/21 06:25 to 07:22, +EQT
 Getting a bit of a panic on working on WWW STUFF
 * Got a desktop glow account